gf59ru/redmine_custom_fields_i18n/README.md

 en:
   custom_field_name: "MY CUSTOM FIELD LOCALIZED DESCRIPTION"
 ```
-That translations will be used for custom field labels show
+That translations will be used for custom field labels show.
 If translation will be missed (in this case usually ```translation missing: locale.string``` message shows), custom field description will be used